Image-Science-Lab-cmu/SplitLohmann/README.md

-# SplitLohmannVR_Code
+# SplitLohmannVRCode

-This folder demonstrates the computation needed to display 3D scenes in Split-Lohmann Display.
+This repository demonstrates the computation needed to display 3D scenes in Split-Lohmann Display.

 The inputs to the pipeline are two images, one RGB image in uint8, and a grayscale depth map image in uint8.